 We would launch the biggest public house building programme for fifty years.

 Our aim is for publicly built housing to become a mainstream option for those on average incomes – not just those on low incomes.

 Our aim is to make it affordable again for young people in all parts of Wales to buy their own home.
-Our definition of affordable homes will mirror the mortgage lending rule of 4.5 times the average local household income or around £125,000.
+Our definition of affordable homes will mirror the mortgage lending rule of 4.5 times the average local household income

-To keep costs down we will develop a public leasehold model where the land on which an affordable purchase home stands will never be sold but leased to the homeowner indefinitely at no or low cost, removing a significant element from the purchase price of the property.
+To keep costs down we would develop a public leasehold model where the land on which an affordable purchase home stands will never be sold but leased to the homeowner indefinitely at no or low cost, removing a significant element from the purchase price of the property.

-We will replace the complex system of Section 106 agreements with a single uniform community infrastructure levy, with local authorities and the Welsh Government acting together to pool public and private funds for major housing schemes and local infrastructure delivery.
+We would replace the complex system of Section 106 agreements with a single uniform community infrastructure levy, with local authorities and the Welsh Government acting together to pool public and private funds for major housing schemes and local infrastructure delivery.

-A Plaid Cymru Government will:
+A Plaid Cymru Government would:

 - Reform the planning system to prevent the creation of poor-quality private sector new builds that fail to provide affordable housing.
 Instead, we will replace the flawed Local Development Plan framework with a more controlled planning system that will create mixed communities of both social and private housing well supported by public services and the necessary infrastructure.

 - Legislate so that housing developments will be required to contain at least 50 per cent genuinely affordable housing, delivered in a community setting.

 - Legislate to provide the Welsh Government with wide ranging housing powers to enable it to acquire land (on a compulsory basis if necessary) and provide housing, both directly and in conjunction with Local Authorities and Housing Associations and the private sector, to enable housing provision to be made on a coordinated basis.